 You can order a Certificate of Status or Certificate of Good Standing by submitting a request in writing.
 The fee is $50.
 The Secretary of State has provided a template with instructions here.

 For more information, visit this page: https://corp.delaware.gov/directweb/

-3.5.6 Stay compliant by filing your Annual Report and paying franchise tax
+3.5.5 Stay compliant by filing your Annual Report and paying franchise tax

+All corporations are required to file an Annual Report and pay the Delaware franchise tax by March 1 of every year.
 The Annual Report filing fee is $50.
 The minimum franchise tax is $175.
 For more details, see Franchise Taxes on the Division of Revenue website.